d-SEAMS/seams-core/README.md

 nix-env -if .
 # If you get a CMake error
 nix-build --check .
-nix-collect-garbage # then try again [worst case scenario]
+nix-store --delete /nix/store/$whatever # $whatever is the derivation complaining nix-collect-garbage # then try again [worst case scenario]
 ```